 Diabetes and Dental Implant Success

 Diabetes significantly impacts dental implant success rates when blood sugar levels are poorly controlled.
 High glucose levels interfere with the process of osseointegration, where the implant fuses with your jawbone.
 This critical phase determines whether your implant will provide stable, long-term tooth replacement.
+Understanding all factors that affect implant success helps you prepare for treatment.

 Research shows that diabetic patients with poor glucose control experience higher rates of implant failure, delayed healing, and increased risk of peri-implantitis (infection around implants).
 However, diabetic patients with excellent blood sugar control can achieve implant success rates similar to non-diabetic patients when proper protocols are followed.